 Join the Mysterium Node Pilot Program

-By running a Mysterium node you can earn up to $50 worth of ETH per month and $600 per year!
+By running a Mysterium node in the US, UK, Germany and Italy you can earn up to $50 worth of ETH per month and $600 per year!

 Find out more about how you can earn through Mysterium Network.